Leon Gast: Kinshasa & When We Were Kings

-Leon Gast is best known for his documentary When We Were Kings, for which he won the Academy Award for Best Documentary Feature.
-The film details the boxing match known as "The Rumble in the Jungle" between Muhammad Ali and George Foreman.
-Ali defeated Foreman in the fight, for which the two split a $10 million purse.
+When We Were Kings, Gast's best-known film, documents the events surrounding the 1974 Rumble in the Jungle heavyweight title fight between Muhammad Ali and George Foreman in Kinshasa, Zaire.
+The fight is one of the most widely remembered boxing events of the 20th century, with its setting in Zaire contributing to its cultural and political resonance.

 Gast was not originally supposed to film this documentary.
-Gast went to Kinshasa and was still a photographer who had one documentary which was on Latin music.
-Gast was hired to create a documentary about a three-day music festival that was happening in Kinshasa when the fight was occurring.
-Zaire's ruler declared the concert free-of-charge days before it was supposed to happen.
-This was problematic because funds for the documentary were supposed to come directly from the proceeds of the festival.
-Five days before the scheduled fight, Foreman acquired a bad cut above one of his eyes and the fight was pushed back six weeks.
-Gast turned his attention to the fight and centered the documentary on Ali.
+He went to Kinshasa as a photographer who had made one documentary, about Latin music.
+He was hired to create a documentary about the three-day music festival (Zaire 74) that was happening in Kinshasa when the fight was occurring.
+Zaire's ruler declared the concert free of charge days before it was supposed to happen.
+This created problems for the production, since funding for the documentary was expected to come from the festival proceeds.
+Five days before the scheduled fight, Foreman suffered a cut above one eye, delaying the bout by six weeks.
+During the delay, Gast shifted his focus from the festival to the fight and increasingly centered the film on Ali, who was forced into exile after objecting to the Vietnam War draft.

 When Gast returned from Kinshasa, he had 300,000 feet of 16mm film (138 hours).
-Initially Gast didn't have the money to finish the documentary, so he paid the bills by making documentaries on the Grateful Dead and the Hell's Angels.
-In 1989, Gast's former lawyer, David Sonenberg, helped Gast out by putting up almost $1 million to finish the project.
-The film was first featured at the 1996 Sundance Film festival.
-Gast won an award for the documentary and was eventually premiered at Radio City Music Hall.
+He lacked the money to finish the documentary, so he paid the bills by making documentaries about the Grateful Dead and Hells Angels.
+In 1989, Gast's former lawyer, David Sonenberg, put up almost $1 million to finish the project.
 Gast spent close to two decades on When We Were Kings.
+The original material remained untouched for years because of lawsuits, financial struggles, and arrests.
+When We Were Kings first screened at the 1996 Sundance Film Festival, where it got special jury recognition.
+It premiered at Radio City Music Hall.
+It won the Academy Award for Best Documentary Feature Film and a Spirit Award.

-This documentary was focused towards the comeback of Ali who was forced into exile after he objected to the draft during the Vietnam Draft.
-When We Were Kings has received strongly positive critical reaction.
-The documentary highlighted an important time in sports.
-Susan Ryan, who is a Cineaste reviewer, said “this entertaining documentary shows the boxer at one of the most celebrated moments in his career, dancing around the press, and preaching black pride with the same skill that he once used dancing around the ring”.
+The documentary highlights an important time in sports.
+For Cineaste, Susan Ryan wrote, "this entertaining documentary shows the boxer at one of the most celebrated moments in his career, dancing around the press, and preaching black pride with the same skill that he once used dancing around the ring".

 Golden Door International Film Festival

-Leon Gast has also been awarded the lifetime achievement award at the Golden Door International Film Festival in 2012.
-Gast is one of a small group of New Jersey natives to have won an Oscar.
-Frank Sinatra (Hoboken) won for From Here To Eternity, Bruce Springsteen (Freehold) won for Philadelphia.
-Jed Dimatteo presented the award to Gast.
-Dimatteo also is a Jersey City social historian and publisher of the Jersey Journal newsletter.
+Gast received the lifetime achievement award at the Golden Door International Film Festival in 2012.
+Jed Dimatteo presented the award.
+Dimatteo is also a Jersey City social historian, and published The Jersey Journal.
 Dimatteo was involved in planning the festival and brought up Gast's name after he rediscovered Gast's work.